 Indiana is one of many states that offers cosmetology licensure as the most sensible option for future hair design professionals.
 This will also give you additional skills that you can use to obtain employment.
 In this state, you must complete at least 1,500 hours of training and meet the state exam requirements to qualify for licensure.
 But, once you do obtain this big step towards your career, you will need to keep the renewal date on your calendar.
 Indiana requires renewal just every 4 years, with a $40 fee for renewal.

-The average salary earned by hairdressers, hairstylists, and cosmetologists in Indiana in 2013, the last year for which such data are available, was $22,600.
+The average salary earned by hairdressers, hairstylists, and cosmetologists in Indiana in 2019, the last year for which such data are available, was $22,280.
 Of course, this is only an average.
 Your years of experience, number of loyal clients, and any specialties you may have will determine what you actually earn, and it could be considerably more than that.
-Hairdressing, hairstyling and cosmetology is expected to grow between 8% and 14% between 2012 and 2022, meaning that jobs should be available for new graduates.
+Hairdressing, hairstyling and cosmetology is expected to grow 10% between 2016 and 2026, meaning that jobs should be available for new graduates.